wavejumper/rehook-dom/README.md

 I see the lack of syntax a PRO.
 There is no additional (runtime or compile time) transformation step.
 This makes the resulting DSL incredibly easy to reason about.

-Other templating libraries are not as resiliant to future improvements to the React API, and some assumptions in these libraries mean they cannot support new features at all, or at a compromise.
+Other templating libraries are not as resilient to future improvements to the React API, and some assumptions in these libraries mean they cannot support new features at all, or at a compromise.

 This is not the case for `rehook-dom` at all!
 The best library is no library at all :)